 First, the important dates:

-- For migrant workers (contract workers) who are registered in the unified register of the Ministry of Labor as of March 1, 2026, the transition period will last until January 1, 2027 — this condition has not changed.
+- For labor migrants (contract workers) who were registered in the Ministry of Labor’s unified registry as of March 1, 2026, the transition period will last until January 1, 2027—this condition has not changed.

-Now for the most unexpected aspects of the legislation:
+Now, regarding the most important aspects of the legislation:

-- The self-employed will have to undergo a video interview with representatives of the Employment Agency in order to obtain the right to work.
+- Self-employed foreigners are required to undergo a video interview with representatives of the Employment Agency to obtain the right to work.

-- Georgian companies will be required to give priority to local employees.
-Before obtaining a work permit for a foreigner, organizations will be obliged to see that the vacancy is posted on the website worknet.moh.gov.ge for 10 days and will only be allowed to hire a migrant if no Georgian citizen comes forward to apply for the position.
+- Georgian companies are required to give priority to local employees.
+Before obtaining a work permit for a foreigner, company managers must post the job opening on worknet.moh.gov.ge and wait 10 days.
+If no Georgian citizen applies for the position, the company may hire a foreign national.

-- Quotas are being introduced on the number of foreign nationals allowed to work in courier services, passenger transport, and as tourist guides (current quota 0).
-In addition, a quota of 200 people per year has been set for mountain and ski guides.
+- Quotas (currently at 0) have been introduced prohibiting foreign nationals from working in the courier services, passenger transport, and as tour guides.
+A quota of 200 people per year has likewise been established for mountain and ski guides.

-- However, quotas and the requirement to advertise a vacancy for 10 days do not apply to employees of organizations with international company status, innovative startups, and highly paid specialists with a salary of GEL 15,000/month (approximately USD 5,600).
+- The quotas and 10-day posting requirement do not apply to employees of organizations with international company status, innovative startups, and high-paid specialists (GEL15,000/USD 5,600 per month).

 How to obtain a permit for the self-employed

-Self-employed persons include individual entrepreneurs residing in Georgia (including those with small and microbusiness status), freelancers, company partners, independent contractors, and directors of Georgian companies (even if they are also founders).
+As a reminder, the self-employed include individual entrepreneurs residing in Georgia (including those with small and microbusiness status), freelancers, as well as directors of Georgian Category 4 companies (even if they are also founders).

-Self-employed persons can obtain a work permit independently by submitting an application on the official website of the Ministry of Labor labourmigration.moh.gov.ge.
-For those who are already working in Georgia as of March 1, 2026, this must be done before May 1, 2026.
+Self-employed individuals can obtain a work permit independently by submitting an application on the Ministry of Labor’s official website: labourmigration.moh.gov.ge.

 1. Submitting your documents

-The self-employed must upload the following information to the Employment Agency portal:
+As part of the application, self-employed individuals must upload the following information to the portal:

-- Personal details: first and last name in Georgian and English, date of birth, gender, citizenship, and country of origin
+- Personal information: first and last name in Georgian and English, date of birth, gender, citizenship, and country of origin

-- Foreign passport number, name of the issuing authority, date of issue, and a copy of its key pages
+- Passport number, issuing authority, date of issue, and a copy of the first pages

-- Tax identification number (11 digits), individual entrepreneur ID (often the same as the aforementioned), and valid residence permit number (if applicable)
+- Tax identification number (11 digits), individual entrepreneur ID (often the same as the first), and valid residence permit number (if applicable)

-- Information about qualifications: education (from primary to higher), profession, work experience, and specific skills (if any)
+- Information about qualifications: educational degree, profession, work experience, and specific skills (if applicable)

-- Description of work activity: field of employment, as well as information about the place of work
+- Description of activity: field of employment, place of work

-- Economic justification.
-Foreigners who are already working must provide a certificate from the Revenue Service on the annual turnover of the individual entrepreneur or company.
-Self-employed persons who plan to start working in Georgia must upload a detailed business plan (with an investment plan and expected turnover) and a document confirming financial security.
+- Financial justification: Foreign nationals already working in Georgia must provide a certificate from the Revenue Service regarding the annual turnover of the individual entrepreneur or company.
+Self-employed individuals planning to start working in Georgia must upload a detailed business plan (including an investment plan and projected turnover) and a document confirming financial security

 2. Payment of state fees

-The work permit isn’t free.
-When uploading the information, you have to pay the registration fee on the Employment Agency portal and attach it to the application.
-Payment can be made by bank card.
+The work permit is not free.
+The individual applying must pay the registration fee on the portal when they fill out the information mentioned above and attach a receipt to the application.
+Payment can be made by credit card.

 3. The video interview